Yarn Substitutions (Tips for Swapping)

 Note: Pay extra close attention to both foreign and vintage patterns, as some of the yarn descriptions and measurements in these patterns may not accurately align with today’s yarn measurements.

 Learn more about the types of yarn that are available for your free crochet patterns with this page.
 You can also find the yarn weight to help you understand what each yarn can be used for.
 There are plenty of different yarns for you to use for each of your crochet projects.
-Check it out here: Types of Yarn and Yarn Weight
+Check it out here: Types of Yarn + Yarn Weights Explained

 Wraps Per Inch